javier123454321/knowledgeBase/Docker/DockerBasics.md

 ### Microservices
 Applications that run independently of each other.
 (Small processes that communicate over a network)

-They often dont use the full capacity of the [[virtual machine]] that it is hosted on.
+They often dont use the full capacity of the [Virtual Machine](Virtualization.md) that it is hosted on.

 Advantages:
 - applications can be easier to maintain if split up